Rambeboy/evm-tx-deployer-bot/README.md

 ## EVM TX & DEPLOYER BOT

-The Evm Testnet Bot is a powerful tool designed for interacting with EVM-compatible networks.
+The EVM Testnet Bot is a powerful tool designed for interacting with EVM-compatible networks.
 This bot automates transaction processes, enabling users to perform actions such as ETH to WETH swap interactions seamlessly and daily.
-Additionally, it provides a built-in smart contract deployment feature, making it an ideal solution for you to do your testnet airdrop.
+Additionally, it provides a built-in smart contract deployment feature, making it an ideal solution for you to do your testnet Airdrop.

 ## PREREQUISITE